juliangut/generator-barephp/README.md

 When you start a new PHP project there are many configuration files to be created in order to set the project ready to start developing.
 Normally you'd just copy/paste them from another project but this is error prone, you'll forget to copy some files and many times you'll forget to change names or routes on those files.

-If you're fed up creating the same files once and again every time you start a new PHP project and feel you're wasting your time allow Yeoman do the heavy lifting and get your project scaffolded and ready to start developing in a breeze with this generator, it will prepare a barebones PHP project structure ready to develop for you, seat and focus on the actual code.
+If you're fed up scaffolding your projects with the same files once and again and feel you're wasting your time allow Yeoman do the heavy lifting and get your project scaffolded and ready to start developing in a breeze with this generator, it will prepare a barebones PHP project structure ready to develop for you, seat and focus on the actual code.

 ### Features

-* Git ready
+* Git by default
+* Integration into Github or Bitbucket
 * Composer ready (php >=5.5)
+* Compatibility and general purpose packages included
-* Prepared for Packagist
+* Project ready to be included into Packagist
-* Laravel/Homestead integration
+* Laravel Homestead integration (PhpMyAdmin integrated)
+* Integration with Vagrant hostupdater plugin
 * Awesome Grunt integration
 * Already configured Travis integration (PHP 5.5, 5.6, 7 and HHVM)
 * Coveralls integration (triggered by Travis)
 * Scrutinizer integration
 * StyleCI integration
-* Editorconfig integration
+* Editorconfig file
-* Testing environment already set up and integrated into Grunt
+* PHPUnit testing environment already set up and integrated into Grunt
-* QA utilities (Linting, PHPUnit, PHPCS, PHPMD, PHPCPD, Climb, Security-checker) configured and integrated into Grunt
+* QA utilities (Linting, PHPCS, PHPMD, PHPCPD, Climb, Security-checker) configured and integrated into Grunt
+* Basic annotated kickoff files
 * Basic documentation structure in Markdown
 * License selection

-> And more to come
+> And many more to come

 ## Getting Started